FAU-LAP/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_manual_control.md

 </details>

-# Manual Control
+# Using Manual Controls
-`Manual Control` allows you to set individual instrument channels (e.g. stage in x direction or a voltage output of a SMU)
+`Manual Control` functionality allows you to set individual instrument channels (e.g. stage in x direction or a voltage output of a SMU)
 ## 1. Add Manual Control
 To start  click the &#10133; symbol next to `Manual Control`.
 You can now select which type of manual control you want to add.
 The options depend on the instruments you have installed.
 The most basic manual control is the `Stage_Control` which sets individual channels.
 It is mainly designed for motorized stages but can be used to control most instruments.
 ## 2. Configure Manual Control